 Versions of PHP

-WordPress supports PHP versions 5.2 through 7.3.
+WordPress supports PHP versions 5.2 (soon to be 5.6) through 7.3.
 However, as shown in the image below from php.net, only the last 3 minor versions still receive security support with 7.1 ending their support soon.
 Version 5.2 stopped receiving support over 7 years ago but many hosting providers still use it.

 Why Does The Version Matter?